Bruna Takahashi: 2024–2028

 At the WTT Champions in Montpellier, she won in the first round, and in the round of 16, facing the world number 5, China's Wang Yidi, she came very close to achieving the biggest victory of her career: she opened up a 2-1 set lead, and in the final set, she was winning 8-5, but ended up being eliminated by a narrow margin, 3 sets to 2.
 Wang Yidi ended up being the champion of the tournament.

-At the WTT Champions in Frankfurt, she had a difficult debut against Yang Xiaoxin, a former top 10 player, winning 3-2, and in the second round she would face the best player in Africa, the Egyptian Hana Goda, world number 26.
+At the WTT Champions in Frankfurt, she had a difficult debut against Yang Xiaoxin, a former top 10 player, winning 3-2, and in the second round she faces the best player in Africa, the Egyptian Hana Goda, world number 26, being eliminated by 3 sets to 2.

+In February 2026, the mixed doubles pair of Takahashi and Calderano became the 5th best in the world ranking, behind only Asian pairs.

+At the 2026 Singapore Grand Smash, she and Calderano reached the mixed doubles final at a Smash for the first time, defeating the Hong Kong No. 3 ranked pair Wong/Doo.
+Takahashi and Calderano became the first non-Asian pair to reach a Smash final.
+The Brazilian pair faced the world No. 1 ranked pair, South Korea's Lim Jonghoon and Shin Yubin, where, in a high-level match, they defeated the Olympic medalists 3-0, becoming the first non-Chinese pair to win a WTT Grand Smash.
+With this result, they rose to the No. 4 ranked pair in the world.
+At singles, she was unlucky in the draw and had to face world number 10 Hina Hayata in the first round.
+She started the match leading 2 sets to 1 against the Japanese player, but ended up being eliminated 3 sets to 2.

+After reaching the semifinals of the US Grand Smash, she and Calderano became the world's number 2 mixed doubles pair.

 Best results by type of tournament

 Singles

-Her best ranking in singles was No. 16 in the world, obtained on April 22, 2025.
+Her best ranking in singles was No. 16 in the world, obtained on 22 April 2025.